cannatag/ldap3/docs/manual/source/abstraction.rst

 Each class has a useful representation that summarize the instance status.
 You can access it directly at the interactive prompt, or in a program with the str() function.

+You can specify any additional auxiliary class with the ``auxiliary_class`` parameter.

 AttrDef class
 -------------
 The AttrDef class is used to define an abstract LDAP attribute.
 If you use the automatic ObjectDef creation the relevant AttrDefs